 Shhh.
 Be very quiet.
 That's the sound of this once nameless, faceless villain, a creation of the 21st Century, sneaking his way onto this list.
 Introduced in the 12-part arc of the same name by Jeph Loeb and Jim Lee, Hush kicks off our list mostly because he embodies many of the features the rest of these characters do. <p>The best Bat-villains share a lot in common with Batman himself, and who better than his childhood friend Tommy Elliot to do that?
 Much of Tommy's tragedy was shockingly self-inflicted, however, but that didn't mean he couldn't blame the Wayne family for it.
-In his first story, he made Batman run a gauntlet of his worst villains including what appeared to be the recently resurrected Jason Todd, his second Robin but that was just the beginning.
+In his first story, he made Batman run a gauntlet of his worst villains including what appeared to be the recently resurrected Jason Todd, his second Robin, but that was just the beginning.
 Later, Hush would literally take Catwoman's heart out, striking at Bruce's on-and-off paramour in a vicious manner. <p>How much of Hush's past with Batman remains in the DC's reconfigured "The New 52" continuity has yet to be established, but you can bet a character this strong, this popular, and this co-created by DC co-publisher Jim Lee likely won't be gone for too long.
 While h didn't appear in Villains Month, DC's other co-publisher Dan DiDio promises there are big plans in the works for Hush.